Save the Coral Sea

 If access to the Coral Sea is closed then genuine concerns will be raised with regard to the monitoring of illegal fishing and the safety of vessels at sea.
 As we all know marine safety organisations across Australia are under funded and stretched to the limit.
 Many marine rescue organisations at the state level are100% voluntary in terms of man power.
 Recreational and commercial fisherman not only provide a necessary safety role when boats are in distress but a very important monitoring role for authorities with regard to the monitoring of illegal fishing.
 Take the recreational and the commercials out of the picture and the entire monitoring and safety aspects of the Coral Sea are handled directly by those organisations who are currently well underfunded.

-The Federal Government under Peter Garrett - and now Tony Burke - did not and have not, consulted industry.
-Back in 2010 we found out that an announcement was to be made via an email sent at 7am - 2 hours before the announcement by the Labour Government at the Sydney Aquarium.
-It was a disgrace then and is a disgrace now primarily because we only now find out via internal leaks.
+The Federal Government under Peter Garrett - and then Tony Burke - did not consulted industry.
+Back in 2010 industry found out that an announcement was to be made on closing the Coral Sea via an email sent at 7am - 2 hours before the announcement by the Labour Government at the Sydney Aquarium.